Nour158/Sales-Forecasting-Dashboard/README.md

 | Decision Tree | 75,320 | 136,002 | 0.943 |
 | **Random Forest** | **62,144** | **114,411** | **0.959** |

-Random Forest achieved the best performance and was selected as the final model.
+After comparing multiple regression models, **Random Forest** achieved the highest predictive performance and was selected as the final model for deployment.

 ---

 ## 📈 Feature Importance

-The most important features were:
+The most influential features were:

 1. Store
 2. CPI